 However, many Fortnite fans are unaware that this feature even exists in the game, so we’ve put together a handy split screen guide to help you get started.

-- Can you play split-screen on Fortnite?
+- Can you play split screen on Fortnite?

-- How to play on split-screen Fortnite
+- How to play split screen

-- When is split-screen coming to Switch and PC?
+- When is split screen coming to Switch and PC?

-- Which modes can be played with split-screen?
+- Which modes can be played with split screen?

-- Fortnite split-screen tips
+- Split screen tips

-Following the v19.01 update in Chapter 3 Season 1, the ability to play in split-screen mode has now been re-enabled by Epic Games, meaning you can hop into the Battle Bus once more to play some rounds with friends at home.
+This means you can hop into the Battle Bus once more to play some rounds with friends at home.